CSCI-362-01-2016/TODO-Team-Name/README.md

 - Inputs
 - ExpectedOutput

-6)To add a new test:
+6) To add a new test:
 - Add a test case txt file to the TestAutomation/testCases in the forementioned format
 - Add the python test to TestAutomation/project/Jython/library, with the same name as line one of your txt file